 Guatemalan Girls Are Not in School

 In Guatemala, girls are not traditionally supported in their desire to go to school.
 Often, when parents have to decide which child to educate on their meager earnings, they prioritize the boys, and the girls get left behind.
-In the regions we serve, there is nearly a boy and a half in school for every girl.
+In some parts of Guatemala (where we work), there is a boy and a half in school for every girl.
 In Guatemala as a whole, 80% of men are literate, compared to 58% of women.

 Educated Girls Change the World